linuxdeepin/deepin-manual/manual-assets/professional/dde/en_US/index.md

 4. After that, the Bluetooth device will be added to **My Device** list.
 5. In the list, click the device, you can **Disconnect** the device, or change its name.

-#### Transfer/Receive files via Bluetooth
+#### Transfer/Receive Files via Bluetooth

-Files could be transferred / received between UOS PC and non UOS PC or between UOS PC and mobile device (mobile phone / tablet).
+Files could be transferred / received via Bluetooth between UnionTech OS PC and non UnionTech OS PC or between UnionTech OS PC and mobile device (mobile phone / tablet).

-Prerequisite: the Bluetooth device of the sender (UOS PC) and the Bluetooth device of the receiver (non UOS PC / mobile phone / tablet) have been paired and connected successfully.
+Prerequisite: the Bluetooth devices of both the sender and the receiver have been paired and connected successfully.

+**Transfer files from Bluetooth of UnionTech OS PC**

+Usage scenario: sender (UnionTech OS PC) transfers files via Bluetooth to receiver (non UnionTech OS PC / mobile phone / tablet)

 1. On the homepage of Control Center, click ![bluetooth_normal](icon/bluetooth_normal.svg).

-2. Switch on Bluetooth.
+2. Switch on **Bluetooth**.
 The system will scan Bluetooth devices nearby automatically.
 3. Select a paired and connected Bluetooth device in "My Devices".
-Click **Send Files** (this button will only appear on pc / mobile phone / tablet Bluetooth devices), the interface for you to select files pops up.
+Click **Send Files** (this button will only appear on PC / mobile phone / tablet Bluetooth devices).
+Select a file to be sent from the popped-up File Manager interface, click **Open**.

-4. Select the files to be sent and click **Open**, a request for file transfer is sent.
+4. Select the Bluetooth device to receive the files in the pop-up "Bluetooth file transfer" window and click **Send** to send a request.

+**Transfer files from Bluetooth of a mobile phone**

+Usage scenario: sender (taking android phones as an example) transfers files via Bluetooth to receiver (UnionTech OS PC)

+1. Switch on Bluetooth.
+The system will scan Bluetooth devices nearby automatically.
+2. Select a paired and connected Bluetooth device.
+3. Select a file to be sent in the phone, click **Send** to send it via Bluetooth.

+**Receive files via Bluetooth**

+When the sender sends a file, a prompt window pops up in the receiver's device, and the receiver can **Agree** or **Refuse** the file transfer.

-   - If the receiver agrees with the request, then the sender starts to transfer the file and "Bluetooth File Transfer" window is displayed; after the file transfer is completed, a prompt message will pop up at the the receiver, and the user can view the file content.
+   - If the receiver agrees with the request, then the sender starts to transfer the file and Bluetooth file transfer window is displayed; after the file transfer is completed, a prompt message will pop up at the the receiver, and the user can view the file content.
    - If the receiver is in the following situation, part of the file transfer fails, which will be displayed in the transmission failure list.
       - The file transfer request is refused by the receiver, then the transfer terminates, and "File Transfer Failed" window pops up.
       - The receiver times out or the transferring distance is beyond transmission range, and "File Transfer Failed" window pops up(Bluetooth device connection failed).
-      - The receiver does not operate for 1 minute, then the transfer terminates by default,  and "File Transfer Failed" window pops up.
+      - The receiver does not operate for one minute, then the transfer terminates by default,  and "File Transfer Failed" window pops up.

 ### Date and Time

 Set your timezone properly to have correct date and time.
 You can also change them manually.

 ![0|time](jpg/time.png)

 #### Change Timezone

 You have selected the timezone during system installation and do as follows to change it.

 1. On the homepage of Control Center, click ![time](icon/time.svg).